THE ULTIMATE GUIDE ON HOW TO PLAN A TRIP TO BRAZIL

 There is so much to see and so much to explore (jungles, dry steppes, mountains, beaches, waterfalls, food, history, etc.), that you could visit Brazil every year and not see or experience everything it has to offer.

-This Brazil Travel Tips Guide will point you in the right direction, by giving you tips on what to visit, typical cost, what is the best time to visit, and how to get around.
+This Brazil Travel Tips Guide will point you in the right direction, by giving you tips on what to visit, the typical cost, what is the best time to visit, and how to get around.
 Even better, prepared by a local Brazileira, especially for you!

 Enjoy this Brazil guide and safe travels!